fhac-fb9-ds/germeval2021/README.md

 ## GermEval 2021

-Repository containing the experiments described in our GermEval21 paper ([available online](http://)).
+Repository containing the experiments described in our paper for the [GermEval 2021 challenge](https://germeval2021toxic.github.io/SharedTask/): "Identifying German toxic, engaging, and fact-claiming comments with ensemble learning (FHAC at GermEval 2021)" ([available online](http://)).

 The train and test data can be found in the folder [dataset](./dataset).
 Experiments and their results are filed in [experiments](./experiments).